johnlane/xplane-utils/doc/OneMansWayToConfigureXPlane.md

   * determines the X-Plane version (it checks the header in X-Plane.prf);
   * looks for an iso image of the X-Plane DVD#1 and, if found, mounts it on /mnt;
+  * determines the system architecture so that it can start the correct executable;
   * locates input devices and ensures device nodes exist;
   * launches jhat (in the background), if available, for the yoke;
   * for each screen: